The biggest mistake runners make is to underestimate the value of a top quality pair of running socks.

 Buy now: Compressport | $40

-The distinctive 3D dots on the socks both help grip the skin to keep the socks positioned correctly on the leg and foot and support your achilles tendon.
+The distinctive 3D dots on the socks help grip the skin to keep the socks positioned correctly on the leg and foot, plus support your achilles tendon.
 The material used also contains fibres that provide a micro massage with every step you take.
 That‚Äôs right, you‚Äôre getting massaged on the move.

 A seamless design helps to reduce any risk of chafing and the fabric is soft and comfortable despite the compression, which lessens at the top of the sock compared to the foot and lower calf.